FPGA21/png-tube/README.md

 ## Usage:
 1. Clone this repo or download as zip file and extract it.
 2. Open up index.html.
+3. Edit the images in the `img` folder
 ## TODO:
 Use webgl for rendering and check if thats faster than the current canvas 2D context.